department-of-veterans-affairs/va-forms-system-core/docs/reference/va-forms-system-core.formrouterprops.md

 ## FormRouterProps interface

-The properties for the Router React component
+The prop type for the Router React component

 <b>Signature:</b>